junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2022-06-14 — The previous question was ordered on the amendment (A005) pursuant to the rule.
 - 2022-06-14 — The previous question was ordered pursuant to the rule.
+- 2022-06-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 424.